Identify Antibiotic Drug Amongst The Following

 Understanding the Mechanism of Action for Better Identification

 Knowing the mechanisms of action of different antibiotic classes can significantly aid in identification.
 While you might not be able to determine the exact mechanism simply by looking at a pill, understanding the general principles can help you contextualize the information you have available.
-For example, if you know a drug inhibits cell wall synthesis, it's highly likely to be a beta-lactam antibiotic.
+Take this: if you know a drug inhibits cell wall synthesis, it's highly likely to be a beta-lactam antibiotic That's the part that actually makes a difference.
+No workaround needed..

 • Cell Wall Synthesis Inhibitors: Beta-lactams, glycopeptides (e.g., vancomycin).